ppy/osu-wiki/wiki/osu-wiki_contribution_guide/en.md

 ###  How would this differ from the old wiki?

 - We use GitHub for collaboration.
-You can make mass changes easily and efficiently and you can delay your changes as long as you like.
+You can make mass changes easily and efficiently, and you can delay your changes for as long as you like.
 - Unlike the old osu!wiki, changes has to be made via pull requests which are then reviewed by staff or someone with write permissions.
 This adds a layer of security against spammers and vandals.
 - Linking is done manually, and must be done using static linking.
 - **No Templates**.
 You must duplicate the template and paste it accordingly to the article you are editing.